 - IS THERE AN AIRPORT/TRAIN TRANSFER SERVICE?

 Yes.
 It is advised to try and book your flights/trains as far as possible in advance of the term dates to help plan the transfers more economically.
-Pupils are then asked to advise their Housemaster/Housemistress of the times and dates of their flights/ trains.
+Parents are asked to use the transport booking form on the parent portal if you require the Transport Coordinator to arrange transfers to and from school.
 The cost of transfers is dependent on the number of pupils sharing and the type of transfer booked.
 Arrangements should be discussed with your Housemaster/Housemistress in the first instance.